Congo to receive first group of deportees from US this week, sources say - MyJoyOnline

 U.N.
 AGENCY TO AID DEPORTEES

-The deportees arriving this week will receive assistance from the U.N.-related International Organization for Migration (IOM), two sources said.
+The deportees arriving this week will receive assistance from the U.N.-related International Organisation for Migration (IOM), two sources said.

 IOM has also provided assistance to third-country deportees sent from the U.S. to Eswatini and Cameroon.